 In the mid-1990’s, the late Father Harry Tompson, a Jesuit pastor in downtown New Orleans, decided to launch an independent Catholic school in order to break the cycle of poverty through education.
 Based on the Nativity model of education, The Good Shepherd School opened its doors to thirty children in the fall of 2001, growing to a little over 100 students over 15 years.
 Given a record of academic and operational success, Good Shepherd School engaged in strategic planning in 2016-17 that calls for the original campus to move to a new facility that will allow it to triple in size and launched a network structure to support the replication of its successful school model.
 Good Shepherd School will relocate to its new facility in Fall 2018 and the Good Shepherd Mission Network will then launch a second campus, serving a combined 700 students when fully enrolled.

-Founded by the Sisters of the Notre Dame, Julie Billiart School – Lyndhurst is a Catholic K-8th grade school that has a more than 60-year history of exclusively teaching children with special needs near Cleveland, Ohio.
+Founded by the Sisters of Notre Dame, Julie Billiart School – Lyndhurst is a Catholic K-8th grade school that has a more than 60-year history of exclusively teaching children with special needs near Cleveland, Ohio.
 As a school dedicated to children with unique learning and social needs, Julie Billiart serves a wide spectrum of students.
 Learning disabilities range from mid to high functioning autism, ADD/ADHD, traumatic brain injury, hearing impairment, anxiety, and/or speech and language disorders.
 Given Ohio’s publicly funded voucher programs for students with autism and other special needs, students can receive scholarships up to $27,000 annually to designate to their choice of approved special needs providers.
 Having not been able to meet the demand for seats, Julie Billiart School developed a network and a plan for growth across Northeastern Ohio.
-By Fall 2020, Julie Billiart Schools will grow from one school to three schools, serving 375 students when fully enrolled.
+By fall 2021, Julie Billiart Schools will grow from one school to three schools, serving 375 students when fully enrolled.